ahsan169/LeadStore/replit.md

 ## Overview

-Lakefront Leadworks is a simplified, practical MCA lead marketplace designed for ease of use.
-It focuses on essential functionality: user authentication, lead purchasing with clear pricing tiers, and consolidated administration.
-The platform has been streamlined to just 6 core pages, emphasizing practicality and user experience in the Merchant Cash Advance (MCA) lead industry.
-Key capabilities include comprehensive CRM, advanced lead enrichment with multi-source verification and confidence scoring, and a sophisticated UCC Intelligence System for detailed lead assessment.
-The business vision is to provide an "all-in-one machine" for high-quality MCA leads, leveraging AI and robust data analysis to offer significant market potential for buyers.
+Lakefront Leadworks is a CRM-focused MCA lead marketplace designed for managing pre-enriched leads.
+The system assumes all uploaded leads are already enriched and focuses on providing complete CRM functionality including pipeline management, task tracking, activity logging, contact management, and comprehensive lead workflow tools.
+The platform emphasizes practicality and user experience in the Merchant Cash Advance (MCA) lead industry.
+Key capabilities include comprehensive CRM, lead validation, and a sophisticated UCC Intelligence System for detailed lead assessment.

+**Note**: Lead enrichment features have been removed from the UI (backend routes remain intact for future use).

 ## User Preferences